Pre-Departure Student Guide

 Your US phone number

-Students should order one in advance to insert in their phones before travel.
-Some carriers like MINT Mobile now have eSIM cards as well
+We strongly suggest students order one in advance to have with them during their travels to the U.S. Some carriers like MINT Mobile now have eSIM cards as well

-Please share your American mobile number with your local enrollment team as soon as you have received it
+Please share your U.S. mobile number with your local enrollment team as soon as you have received it

 Packing list